Romans 8:1

 Now whom He decided beforehand, these even He called and whom He called, these even He justified.
 And whom He justified, these even He glorified.

-Paraphrase: It’s important that we grasp this truth.
+Paraphrase: Perhaps you do rejoice in this plan of God, but you still wonder if you might slip out of God’s grasp and finally perish.
+(1 Samuel 27:1) Let me speak to that question by reminding you of this truth.
 God made the choice to save us long ago (1 Peter 1:20.
 2 Timothy 1:9.
-Ephesians 3:11) and resolved on this plan of action.
-We know that God will never fail to achieve His purpose.
-Not one of those people, whom He has given to Christ, will be lost.
-When God decided to save us, He also made plans to bring us into existence and to give us a place on this earth.
-God knew that His image bearers would choose to sin and to break the covenant He had made with them, but this did not derail God’s plan.
-God sent His Holy Spirit to call each one of us out of the darkness of our sin, and this call was not a mere invitation.
+Ephesians 3:11) and resolved on the plan of action I described above.
+Now, we know that God will never fail to achieve His purpose (Romans 9:6); not one of those people, whom He has given to Christ, will be lost.
+(John 6:39) When God decided to save us, He also made plans to bring us into existence and to give us a place on the earth.
+God knew that His image bearers would choose to sin and to break the covenant He had made with them, but this was all part of His plan.
+God sent His Holy Spirit to call each one of us out of darkness, and this call was not a mere invitation.
 Oh no, behind this call, was the full power of God’s eternal purpose.
-It was a powerful summons similar to when God called the creation into existence.
-(Romans 4:17) This call brought every one of God’s chosen people out of Satan’s kingdom of darkness and transferred all of them into Jesus’ kingdom of light and peace.
-(John 6:44; Colossians 1:13) Not one of His people was overlooked or missed.
-Simultaneous with this powerful call came the verdict from God’s courtroom, Not Guilty!.
-Once again, every one of God’s elect people was justified; not one was lost.
-When our life on this earth comes to an end, God decided long ago to bring us into the glorious liberty of the children of God.
-(Romans 8:18, 21) Again, my dear brothers and sisters, please grasp this all important fact.
-Everyone one of those whom God has chosen, He called.
-Everyone of those whom He called, He justified, and everyone of those whom He justified, He will glorify.
+It was a powerful summons similar to when God called the heaven and earth into existence.
+(Romans 4:17) That is why we can be sure that this call brings every one of God’s chosen people out of Satan’s grasp and transfers them into Jesus’ kingdom of light and peace.
+(John 6:44; Colossians 1:13) Do you think that God might call someone but that they would not hear and obey the summons?
+Impossible!
+Not one of God’s chosen ones will be overlooked or missed.
+Simultaneous with this powerful call comes the verdict from God’s courtroom, Not Guilty!.
+Once again, every one of God’s elect people is justified.
+It is unthinkable that God would call someone to salvation, that they would hear this call and come to Christ, but then God would not justify them.
+Dismiss this thought from your mind; it is utterly impossible.
+Similarly, when our life on this earth comes to an end, God will bring us into the glorious liberty of the children of God.
+(Romans 8:18, 21) Again, not one of His people will slip from His hands.
+(John 10:28-29) Please grasp this all important fact, dear people.
+Everyone of those whom God has chosen, He calls.
+Everyone of those whom He calls, He justifies, and everyone of those whom He justifies, He will glorifies.
 Not one of those whom He has chosen will be lost, not one!
 (Exodus 10:26)

 Comments: